Negotiate, draft and manage contracts in English

 In order to better negotiate, draft and manage contracts, it is important to understand the legal, technical and commercial drivers behind contracts and contract clauses.

-There will be focus on the specific clauses and also how the clauses relate to each other, e.g. how force majeure clauses may work as a limitation of liability, and the relationship between warranties, indemnities and liabilities.
+- Focus will be on specific clauses and also how the clauses relate to each other, e.g. how force majeure clauses may work as a limitation of liability, and the relationship between warranties, indemnities and liabilities.

 As part of this, the background law and the differences between some of the most important legal systems will be explained, e.g. to which extent English law may or may not permit penalty clauses, how German law may or may not accept limitation of liability for gross negligence, and the pro´s and con´s of choosing e.g. Danish, English or Swiss law as the governing law of the contract.